pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 adopted][canada-tri-agency] a unified open-access policy.
 The European Commission has similarly encouraged open access to research outputs.

 But all of this is still not enough.
+Overcoming the barriers of the past has uncovered smaller problems and inconsistencies, making invisible things visible and giving us the opportinity to make previously impossible things possible.

 Research must [clearly show] not only *what* data was used, but *how* that data was used.
 While open access to research papers and research data is a great step, it does not solve the fundamental problem of open access to knowledge.
 In a way, it's a hack on top of the paper publication paradigm.
 The same goes for [altmetrics] as it stands right now.
 The scholarly paper is just a *format* for the dissemination[^dissemination] of knowledge.
 Even if we have access to the papers *and* the data, we still have a problem.
 We still have to manually and mentally extract that knowledge from each paper.
 Our brains become the bottleneck and we spend a lot of time trying to crack open nuts.
 True open